ccamel/awesome-ccamel/README.md

 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design
 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
-- [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
-Scrape, crawl and extract with a single API.
 - [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
-- [metatool-ai/metamcp](https://github.com/metatool-ai/metamcp) - MCP Aggregator, Orchestrator, Middleware, Gateway in one docker/docker in docker
+- [metatool-ai/metamcp](https://github.com/metatool-ai/metamcp) - MCP Aggregator, Orchestrator, Middleware, Gateway in one docker
 - [metorial/mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
 - [mfinelli/setup-imagemagick](https://github.com/mfinelli/setup-imagemagick) - github action to install imagemagick
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.